SGT STEVEN CURRY

 Having previously served in Afghanistan, Army SGT Steven Curry was on his second combat tour in November of 2006 in Iraq, when the vehicle he was riding in with the 2nd Battalion, 35th Infantry Regiment (Cacti), 25th Infantry Division was struck by four explosively formed penetrators (EFPs).
 The unit was on an escort mission with the Air Force EOD (explosive ordnance disposal) team.
 As a result of the blast, SGT Curry sustained a traumatic brain injury (TBI) from the explosion and the eventual amputation of his left leg below the knee.

 Steven and his wife, Samantha, a fourth-grade teacher, have two children, McKenna and Charli.
-They enjoy cheering on McKenna at her college swim meets.
-He’s also a classic car fanatic and enjoys rebuilding anything that he can take apart.
+They enjoy cheering on McKenna at her college swim meets, and Charli at her volleyball games.
+Steven is a classic car fanatic and enjoys rebuilding anything he can take apart.
 In 2022, with fellow HFOT home recipients Cam West and Adam Kisielewski, Steven climbed Mt.
 Elbert, the highest peak in the Rocky Mountains.
 The trio went on to climb Mt.
 Kilimanjaro in 2023.

-Previously, Steven lived in a home where he had to negotiate stairs frequently and was forced to wear his prosthetic leg for over 18 hours a day because the home was not wheelchair accessible.
-Additionally, he often worried about how he would evacuate his two children, McKenna and Charli, safely and quickly in the event of an emergency.
-The specially adapted home with single-floor living that he received from Homes For Our Troops alleviates those worries and many others.
-Among the features that Steven is most grateful to have is a wheelchair-accessible shower.
+In his former home, Steven had to negotiate stairs frequently and was forced to wear his prosthetic leg because the home was not wheelchair accessible.
+Additionally, he often worried how he would evacuate his two children safely and quickly in the event of an emergency.
+A specially adapted custom HFOT home with a single level floor plan has alleviated those worries.
+Steven is grateful for the many adapted features, particularly the roll-in shower.
 “The days of jumping and swinging into and out of the shower are over,” he says.

-Of all the freedoms Steven is most grateful to have in his new home is the freedom to move on in life.
-In May 2019, Steven earned his pilot’s license and in March 2020 he received his commercial license.
-He works as a flight instructor and also previously served as president of HFOT’s Veteran Action and Advisory (VAAT) Committee.
-Steve is interested in serving others in his community and pay forward all the blessings he has been given in the past few years.
+In May 2019, Steven earned his pilot’s license, and in March 2020, he received his commercial license.
+He works as a flight instructor and previously served as president of HFOT’s Veteran Action and Advisory (VAAT) Committee.
+Steve is interested in serving others in his community and paying forward all the blessings he has been given in the past few years.

-Steven would like to thank those who support HFOT and his specially adapted home project.
-“The support that you provide to Homes For Our Troops, whether it is money, resources, or time, provides a life-changing opportunity for hundreds of severely wounded Veterans around the United States.”
+Steven would like to thank those who support HFOT.
+“The support that you provide to Homes For Our Troops, whether it is money, resources, or time, provides a life-changing opportunity for hundreds of severely injured Veterans nationwide.”

 related articles: